StarlingXWeb/starlingx-website/src/pages/blog/starlingx-configurable-power-management.md

 # Conclusion

+Throughout this blog post, we've explored common use cases where the Kubernetes Power Manager can be advantageous, along with considerations regarding its operation and impacts on the platform.

-In conclusion, with the ability to collect and publish power data and metrics, StarlingX takes a significant step forward in providing users with valuable insights into their energy usage patterns, contributing to more informed decision-making.
+In conclusion, with the ability to collect and publish power data and metrics, StarlingX takes a significant step forward in providing users with valuable insights into their energy usage patterns, contributing to more informed decision making.
 The introduction of the Kubernetes Power Manager feature enables the system to optimize power usage according to user needs and workload characteristics.
 This feature offers various capabilities, including the ability to assign power profiles on a per-core or per-application basis, control frequency ranges for individual cores, govern core behavior within these ranges, specify which power levels (C-States) a particular core can access, and determine system behavior in response to workloads with known intervals or demands.
-Throughout this blog post, we've explored common use cases where the Kubernetes Power Manager can be advantageous, along with considerations regarding its operation and impacts on the platform.

-For further information about the features, please refer to the documentation provided below:
+For further information about the features, check out the project documentation:

 - [Kubernetes Power Manager](https://github.com/intel/kubernetes-power-manager)
 - [Configurable Power Manager](https://docs.starlingx.io/node_management/kubernetes/configurable-power-manager-04c24b536696.html)